bdsatish/hindu-calendar/README.md

 ## Installation

-This package is available on MELPA, do `M-x package-install hindu-calendar`.
+This package is available on MELPA, do `M-x package-install RET hindu-calendar`.
 If you want to install it manually (example):

 ```shell